maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 };
 ```

-The `useContract.js` file uses the `useContract` custom hook which is used to get an instance of a smart contract.
+The `useContract.js` file uses the `useContract` custom hook which is used to create and return an instance of a smart contract.

 ```javascript
 import { useContract } from "./useContract";